opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 That's one of the things that does in this case is: making sure that people advocating for you behind doors, like a friend of mine wrote an article saying “Who is speaking on your behalf?”
 People can speak on your behalf when you're not talking about yourself.
 Right.
 So I think that's a really interesting one.

-**Amanda Casari:** Awesome.
+**amanda casari:** Awesome.
 Yeah.
 I love that idea of not just not just sharing your story, but also sharing other people's stories when they're not right in front of you.
 Yeah, yeah.
 Well, thank you, Samson, so much for joining the conversation today.
 It was awesome to hear you talk about so many things I we hadn't talked about before.
 Yeah.
 Thanks for joining us.

 **Samson Goddy:** Yeah, thank you.
 Thanks for having me.
 I'm really excited.
 I'm always happy to talk about, you know, Africa and open source.
 I mean, love the fact that I have always been in open source and looking forward to see more collaboration going forward.
 Thank you.